Skip to main content

 (d) A place not designated for, or ordinarily used as, a regular sleeping accommodation for human beings (a hallway, a bus station, a lobby or similar places).

-(29) "Household" means a personal place of residence where persons live together at the same common address.
-The persons may or may not be related.
+(25) "Household" means a personal place of residence where persons live together at the same common address.
+The persons may but do not have to be related.
 Group homes and commercial establishments such as hotels or boarding houses are not included in this definition of household.

-(43) "Shelter for battered individuals and children" means a public or private nonprofit residential facility that serves battered individuals and their children.
-When such a facility serves other individuals, a portion of the facility must be set aside on a long-term basis to serve only battered individuals and their children.
+(39) "Shelter for battered individuals and children" means a public or private nonprofit residential facility that serves battered individuals and their children.
+When such a facility serves other individuals, a portion of the facility is to be set aside on a long-term basis to serve only battered individuals and their children.

 (a) Those defined as married to each other under applicable state law and those required to be recognized as married pursuant to the United States supreme court decision in Obergefell v.
 Hodges, 576 U.S., 135 S. Ct.
 2584 (2015); or